Serene-Arc/podcast-downloader/README.md

 - `-o, --opml` is the location of an OPML file with podcast data
 - `--file` is the location of a simple text file with an RSS feed URL on each line
 - `-l, --limit` is the maximum number of episodes to try and download from the feed.
 If left blank, it is all episodes, but a small number is fastest for updating a feed
-- `-t, --threads` is the number of threads to run concurrently; defaults to 10
+- `-m, --max-downloads` will limit the number of episodes to be downloaded to the specified integer
 - `-w, --write-list` is the option to write an ordered list of the episodes in the podcast in several different formats, as specified:
 	- `none`
 	- `text`
 	- `audacious`
-- `-s, --suppress-progress` will disable all progress bars
-- `-v, --verbose` will increase the verbosity of the information output to the console
+- `-t, --threads` is the number of threads to run concurrently; defaults to 10
 - `--max-attempts` will specify the number of reattempts for a failed or refused connection.
 See below for more details.
 - `--skip-download` will do everything but download the files.
 Useful for updating episode playlists without a lengthy download.
+- `--verify` will scan existing files for ones with a file-size outside a 2% and list them in `results.txt`

+- `-s, --suppress-progress` will disable all progress bars
+- `-v, --verbose` will increase the verbosity of the information output to the console

 The `--feed`, `--file`, and `--opml` flags can all be specified multiple times to aggregate feeds from multiple locations.